 - Patio de comida

-The northern hotel zone has a beach that runs along its edge that's called Playa de Oro (Gold Beach).
-It is bounded on the north side by the harbor area and runs along the edge of various hotels and condos until Peninsula Condominiums and the Pitillal river, that is the southern end of Playa de Oro Beach.
+The northern hotel zone has a beach that runs along its edge that’s called Playa de Oro (Gold Beach).
+It is bounded on the north side by the harbor area and runs along the edge of various hotels and condos until Peninsula Condominiums and the Pitillal river, which is the southern end of Playa de Oro Beach.

 Playa de Oro Beach is a certified Blue Flag beach, so it has clean waters, plus clear sands, soft waves (most of the time) and follows a number of requirements that insure your well-being and enjoyment as well as protecting the environment, including land and sea life.
 It features emerald-green waters and inviting clear sands on a medium width swath that extends south until the mouth of the Pitillal River.